Being active doesn’t necessarily mean pulling on your hiking boots and heading for the mountains.

 Martial arts are a great form of exercise, regardless of age or ability and combine physical and mental well-being with self-defence.
 There are over 30 types of martial arts, with clubs all over Wales.

-Judo is the only martial arts to be include in the Paralympics and attracts many blind and visually-impaired athletes.
-Contact the Blind Judo Association or Welsh Judo for more information.
+Judo is the only martial arts to be include in the Paralympics and attracts many blind and visually impaired athletes.
+Contact the British Blind Sport or Welsh Judo for more information.

 Tai chi has been described as the perfect exercise for older people as it encourages muscle strength which in turn can prevent trips and falls.
 The slow, repetitive movements of Tai chi also encourage co-ordination and relaxation as well as mental calm and well-being.
 Find a class near you.